RocketPy-Team/RocketPy/docs/user/airbrakes.rst

-- The **controller function**, which takes in as argument information about the simulation up to the current time step, and the ``AirBrakes`` instance being defined, and sets the desired air brakes' deployed level.
-The air brakes' deployed level must be between 0 and 1, and must be set using the ``set_deployed_level`` method of the ``AirBrakes`` instance being controlled.
+- The **controller function**, which takes in as argument information about the simulation up to the current time step, and the ``AirBrakes`` instance being defined, and sets the desired air brakes' deployment level.
+The air brakes' deployment level must be between 0 and 1, and must be set using the ``set_deployment_level`` method of the ``AirBrakes`` instance being controlled.
   Inside this function, any controller logic, filters, and apogee prediction can be implemented.